olivettigroup/annotated-materials-syntheses/README.md

 format][2].

-`fex-{dev/test}-fnames.txt`: The files in the "data/" subdirectory corresponding to the dev and test splits for the frame extraction (fex) task.
+`fex-{dev/test}-fnames.txt`: The files in the "data/" subdirectory corresponding to the dev and test splits for an unsupervised frame extraction (fex) task.
 Since the task is primarily trained on unlabelled data we only release test and development data.

 `ner-{dev/test/train}-fnames.txt`: The files in the "data/" subdirectory corresponding to the dev, test and train files for the named entity extraction (ner) task.

+`sfex-{dev/test/train}-fnames.txt`: The files in the "data/" subdirectory corresponding to the dev, test and train files for the supervised frame extraction task.

 *Dataset statistics:*